DilKeAnnS/education-tile-career-saathi/docs/data/organisation/organisation_schema.md

 ↓

-Continuous Updates
+Updates

 ↓

-Account Management
+Continuous Improvement

 ---

-15. Database Design Principles
+16. Database Principles

-The User entity must:
+The Organisation entity must:

-- Exist only once
+- Exist once
-- Be reusable everywhere
-- Support unlimited roles
-- Support future ecosystems
+- Support all ecosystems
-- Avoid duplicate profiles
+- Avoid duplicate records
+- Maintain verified information
+- Support future expansion

-Do not create:
+Do not create separate organisation databases for:

+- Education
+- Healthcare
-- Separate education users
+- Commerce
-- Separate commerce users
+- Services
-- Separate service users
+- Communities

-All use the same Nandika identity.
+All use the same foundation.

 ---

-16. Final Principle
+17. Final Principle

-The Nandika User Schema represents the foundation of the entire platform:
+The Nandika Organisation Schema enables every organisation to participate equally in the universal ecosystem.

-One Person

-↓

-One Nandika Identity
+One Organisation

-↓

-Multiple Roles

 ↓